ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 - 2. Multiple new simple opcodes are introduced, or a single new complex opcode is introduced (has data portion, or complex stack mechanics, or a dynamic gas cost).
 - 3. Multiple new opcodes are introduced, and at least one of them is complex (has data portion, or complex stack mechanics, or a dynamic gas cost).

 *Cryptography opcodes are not considered complex by default.
-Refer to the "Cryptography" for a separate assessment.
+Refer to the "Cryptography" section for a separate assessment.

 #### Modified opcodes